Sectarian Splits: The Irony Of Division In Religion-APPROVED

 Judaism: Jews have split into Orthodox, Conservative, Reform, and Reconstructionist.

-Christianity: Christians fall into one of three broad divisions—Catholic, Protestant, and Eastern Orthodox—and within these broad divisions are a plethora of sub-sects.
+Christianity: Christians fall into one of three broad religious divisions—Catholic, Protestant, and Eastern Orthodox—and within these broad sectarian splits are a plethora of sub-sects.
 In fact, most estimates place the total number of Christian denominations across the globe at around 40,000!
 The three main divisions arose due to two great schisms in the history of Christianity.
 First, the Catholic-Orthodox split occurred due to a combination of political and theological differences, such as the degree of authority that the Pope should have and the way that holy sacraments like Communion should be conducted.
 Similarly, Protestants split from Catholics due to ideological differences, mainly revolving around disagreements on how much power the Papal authorities should have, especially due to questions about their abuse of power.

-New religions often spring forth within the old as a result of new revelations from God: for instance, God speaks to Moses and Judaism is founded; or the prophet Gabriel is sent to Mohammed, which eventually results in Islam.
+New religions often spring forth within the old as a result of new revelations from God: for instance, God speaks to Moses and Judaism is founded, or the prophet Gabriel is sent to Mohammed, which eventually results in Islam.
 However, prophets and religious leaders almost never seek to found new religions — they intend to correct the mistakes of existing ones.

 Hinduism: Hindus have numerous sects, each dedicated to different gods in the vast pantheon.
-The three main sects are Vaishnavism (followers of Vishnu), Shaivism (believers in Shiva), and Shaktism (worshippers of the goddess).
+The three main sectors in conflict are Vaishnavism (followers of Vishnu), Shaivism (believers in Shiva), and Shaktism (worshippers of the goddess).
 Despite the numerous ways and deities of worship, the essence of Hinduism lies in the idea of oneness.
 Therefore, all Hindus recognize the truth and validity of all deities and all sects, even though they may focus particular attention on one over the others.
 Understanding what religion believes in karma is essential here as it helps to explain the underlying unity and acceptance within Hinduism.

 Buddhism: Buddhism is split mainly into Theravada (the traditional teachings of the Buddha), Mahayana, and Vajrayana.
-The Mahayana sect developed from new teachers and texts that emphasized the importance of the bodhisattva way of life—working to help others achieve enlightenment before achieving your own final state of Nirvana.
+The Mahayana sect developed from new teachers and texts that emphasized the importance of the bodhisattva way of life, working to help others achieve enlightenment before achieving your own final state of Nirvana.
 Vajrayana, the smallest sect, places emphasis on Tantric methods of practice, which draw upon mysticism and see the body as the gateway to enlightenment.

 Prophets’ Teachings vs. Sectarianism